MicrobiologyETHZ/mbarq/docs/salmonella.md

 ## Mapping

-First thing in the analysis of random barcode mutagenesis experiment is figuring out the position of each barcode in the host genome.
+The first thing in the analysis of random barcode mutagenesis experiment is figuring out the position of each barcode in the host genome.
 This can be accomplished with `mbarq map`.

 **Files needed for this analysis**: